 They contribute to the general aesthetic of the home (both outside and inside), but they also fulfill decisive practical functions, windows deserve to be chosen according to selection criteria carefully considered in advance.
 When it comes time to replace them, how do you make sure you make the right decisions?
-Here are some tips that will help you find the perfect compromise between your decorative choices, your specific needs and your concern to save as much energy as possible.
+Here are some tips before choosing a window design that will help you find the perfect compromise between your decorative choices, your specific needs and your concern to save as much energy as possible.

 Anticipate needs room by room

 Usually, we do not recommend installing the same windows for all the rooms of the house: each space is exposed differently, the needs are not the same and the decoration can also change.

 With this in mind, some very clever little choices can make your life considerably easier:

 - A tilt-and-turn model in the bedrooms, to have a little air in summer while sleeping comfortably.

 - A sliding version in the kitchen, for easy ventilation without wasting space on the worktop.